 - Pour the mixture into the lined loaf tin and bake for 45 minutes or until a skewer comes out clean.

-- OPTIONAL: Spread jam over the top of the baked cake while still warm and top with a sprinkling of toasted desiccated coconut.
+- If you're spreading jam over the top of the baked cake, do it while it's still warm, then top with a sprinkling of toasted desiccated coconut.

 Video

 - Ensure that your self-raising flour is fresh and not past the expiry date.
-If the self-raising flour is not fresh, the cake will not rise and will have a dense texture.
+If the self-rising flour is not fresh, the cake will not rise and will have a dense texture.

-If you do not have self-raising flour, then make your own by just adding 2 teaspoons of baking powder to 1 cup of all-purpose/cake flour. - I have baked many times this cake with or without vanilla extract.
-Without vanilla extract, we just enjoy it sliced and spread with butter or jam as a delicious tea time treat.
-See frequently asked questions in recipe card or post above for great flavouring and topping options.
+If you do not have self-rising flour, then make your own by just adding 2 level teaspoons of baking powder to 1 cup of all-purpose (plain) - See post above for great flavoring and topping options.

 Dan says